fyrworx4/old-fyrworx4.github.io/resume.md

 April 2021 - Present
 :   **Southern California Edison** - Cybersecurity Tools Architecture Intern

-    I worked with implementing and fine-tuning various cybersecurity tools, including
+    I worked with implementing and fine-tuning various cybersecurity tools,
+    including:
     * Tanium
     * Cylance
     * Splunk
     * Armis
     * Corelight / Zeek

     and more.

     I also had the opportunity to create phishing simulations and perform a risk assessment on various internal webservers.
 Being in the Cybersecurity Tools Architecture department enabled me to play around with many expensive tools and get a feel for a company environment with a more mature cybersecurity program.

 May 2020 - August 2020
 :   **Talend** - Information Security Intern

     As an Information Security Intern, I modified company's Splunk architecture to follow best guidelines for third-party SOC integrations, as well as researched Google Drive and Sharepoint vulnerabilities, created a proof-of- concept for Cortex SOAR, and implemented Snort IDS into the company network.

-Technical Projects
+Organizations
 --------------------

-My Cool Side Project
-:   For items which don't have a clear time ordering, a definition
-    list can be used to have named items.
+Students With an Interest in the Future of Technolgy
+:   As a general member my first year, Vice President of Operations my
+    second year

     * These items can also contain lists, but you need to mind the indentation levels in the markdown source.
     * Second items

-Open Source
+Management Information Systems Student Association
 :   List open source contributions here, perhaps placing emphasis on
     the project names, for example the **Linux Kernel**, where you implemented multithreading over a long weekend, or **node.js**